Your browser version is outdated. We recommend that you update your browser to the latest version.

 Other Key Staff: -

-Bluebell Unit, Ellesmere Port Hospital around 40 medical/stroke rehabilitation and Discharge-to-Assess (D2A) patients.
+Stroke Unit and Bluebell Unit, Ellesmere Port Hospital - around 40 medical/stroke rehabilitation and patients.

-Professors Chatterjee and Prakash provide Consultant cover and visits once weekly
+• A Stroke Consultant and Hospital at Home GPs provide Consultant cover and visits once weekly

-Two Advanced Nurse Practitioners (ANPs) – Jan Powell and Vicki Dowdeswell
+• Two Advanced Nurse Practitioners (ANPs) – Jan Powell (medical) and Nealey Moran (stroke)

-The EMU unit currently operates within the Trust ED.
-It is staffed Monday-Friday by a Geriatrics consultant, trainee, nurse and pharmacist alongside the rapid response therapy team.
+The AFU operates within the Trust’s SDEC building.
+It is staffed Monday-Friday by a Geriatrics Consultant, trainee, ACP, Pharmacist and a therapies team.

-The EMU team review older people presenting to ED with frailty syndromes between 9-5pm.
-COTE trainees will have timetabled sessions on EMU during their COTE rotation to provide experience of front door/acute geriatrics and management of frailty syndromes.
+The AFU team reviews older people presenting to ED with frailty syndromes between 9-5pm.
+COTE trainees will have timetabled days on AFU during their COTE rotation to provide experience of front door/acute geriatrics and management of frailty syndromes.
 It is a good opportunity for eportfolio assessments to be completed and can be counted as clinic time for IMT trainees.

 Consultant Timetables